Laurens-HanzeLink/whis/book/src/part4-core-advanced/ch14b-local-transcription.md

 # Chapter 14b: Local Transcription

 Cloud transcription is convenient, but some users need privacy, offline capability, or simply want to avoid API costs.
-This chapter explores how Whis implements fully local transcription using embedded Whisper models and Ollama for polishing.
+This chapter explores how Whis implements fully local transcription using embedded Whisper models and Ollama for post-processing.

 ## Why Local Transcription?